 Currently, the condition is most commonly managed with regular checkups by a board-certified veterinary cardiologist to plot the disease’s progress, as well as medication, if needed.
 Exams every three to six months can help your dog’s cardiologist keep tabs on the size of the heart and recommend medication before she tips over into CHF.
 Cardiologists at New York City’s Animal Medical Center recommend chest X-rays to determine whether the heart is normal size or enlarged, and whether fluid is building up in the lungs.
 Echocardiograms create a real-time moving image of the heart as it beats, and play a role in determining heart function.

-When the heart becomes enlarged, the cardiologist may recommend starting the dog on one or more medications to keep CHF at bay.
-Medications that help include diuretics to remove excess fluid in the body and positive inotropes such as pimobendan (Vetmedin) to improve the heart’s ability to contract and pump blood forward.
-Vasodilator drugs help to relax blood vessels so that blood moves through them more freely.
+When the heart becomes enlarged, the cardiologist may recommend starting the dog on medication to keep CHF at bay.
+Medications that help once a dog is in CHF include diuretics to remove excess fluid in the body and positive inotropes such as pimobendan (Vetmedin) to improve the heart’s ability to contract and pump blood forward.

 There is no cure for mitral valve disease, but it can be managed for a time with medication.
 A surgical procedure to repair the mitral valve is available from veterinary surgeons in the United Kingdom and Japan, and it may become available at the University of Florida later this year. -- Dr. Marty Becker